 We all have an inbuilt detox system.
 Cleansing organs include the digestive tract (which definitely needs a break after Christmas), the urinary system, the skin (both of which appreciate water instead of alcohol), and the liver.
 You probably rarely think about your liver, and it rarely complains, unlike an aching muscle, fluttering heart or a groaning gut.

-But it is busy producing heat, balancing cholesterol, processing proteins, making bile (which helps fat digestion), activating hormones and storing vitamins.
+, processing proteins, making bile (which helps fat digestion), activating hormones and storing vitamins.
 It is also responsible for detoxifying most of the chemicals we come into contact with, such as natural food toxins, alcohol, cigarette smoke, and household chemicals.

 The liver can more or less function even with quite a lot of damage, but when working overtime it just doesn't do all its various jobs quite as well.
 Symptoms of poor function include: tiredness, dark circles under eyes, poor digestion and dull skin.